The Table

 An official inscription carved at one end of the Fenland Black Oak Table acknowledges the tree’s discovery in 2012, in commemoration of Her Majesty Queen Elizabeth II’s Diamond Jubilee year.
 At the opposite end, a second inscription acknowledges the table’s completion in 2022, in commemoration of Her Majesty’s Platinum Jubilee year.

-Following on from its initial residency at Ely Cathedral the Fenland Black Oak Table will tour the country for at least a further two years.
+Following on from its initial residency at Ely Cathedral the Fenland Black Oak Table continues its tour of the country.

-The table is currently at Lincoln Cathedral where it will be on public display until April 2025.
+The table is currently at Lichfield Cathedral where it will be on public display until May 2026.